Smile first

 Family camping is a highlight of her summer too.

 “We like going hiking and canoeing.
-Once we saw

 a moose, and that was really cool.”
 We’ll spend a